 Rural and urban school districts face particularly severe shortages—in effect, the communities with the most urgent need for great teachers tend to be the school districts with the fewest.
-And teachers in rural districts generally earn less than their peers—the starting salary for rural teachers is lower than the starting salary for non-rural teacher in 39 states.
+And teachers in rural districts generally earn less than their peers—the starting salary for rural teachers than the starting salary for non-rural teacher in 39 states.

 For highly-qualified teachers interested in pursuing careers in underserved communities, student debt may act as another deterrent.
 Three-quarters of new teachers with master’s degrees borrowed to finance their education.
 These teachers carry an average of more than $35,000 in student debt—in many cases total borrowing may exceed starting salary, ensuring the best qualified teachers must bear the greatest burden.